 - Demonstrating the extent of your injuries to prove damages calculations, and

 - Calculating the amount of compensation you deserve;

-As a former insurance defense attorney, I know the strategies and tactics insurance companies use to deny or minimize your settlement offer.
+As a former insurance defense lawyer, I know the strategies and tactics insurance companies use to deny or minimize your settlement offer.